jwstwfss/NIRCam-line-finding/README.md

 [See more instructions in *xpa/INSTALL*]

+e) Alternatively, you can just download XPA and follow installation instructions from the [SAOImageDS9 site] (https://sites.google.com/cfa.harvard.edu/saoimageds9/download)

 5. Add NIRCAM-line-finding/poppies_analysis to your **$PYTHONPATH**.
 In your *~/.bash_profile* file, include the following line:

 `export PYTHONPATH="<path/to/code>"`